Brgraul/taskprize/README.md

 ## Our solution :chart_with_upwards_trend:

 As pointed out by Justin M. Berg, fellow colleagues are the most accurate when it comes to predicting the success of innovative ideas.
-We offer our users a dApp for microtask outsourcing and collective evaluation of the deliverables.
+We offer our users a dApp for microtask outsourcing and collective evaluation of deliverables.

 Our app flow comprises 4 simple steps:
 1. Contractors put up the task they want to outsource and how much are they willing to pay.